By Gurmukh Singh

 Explaining the fascination of even well-qualified Punjabi immigrants for the trucking business, he says, “Punjabi immigrants come to Canada to make money and make it very fast.
 But the only jobs available to them are in factories where they can’t make more than $400 to $500 week.
-However, as a trucker driver, they can easily make $4,000 to $5,000 a month.
+However, as a trucker driver, they can easily make between $4,000 and $5,000 a month.
 I have drivers who make even up to $7,000 a month.
 From truck driving, many have gone on to start own transport companies.’’

 Giving another reason, he says, “Trucking is a tough business.
 But Punjabi immigrants are ready to rough it out.
 That’s they have succeeded beyond any imagination.
 Some of them have even more than 500 truck-trailers today.
 We have created thousands of jobs for Canada.’’

 Chohan’s own story is typical of most Punjabi truckers in Canada.
 “I worked with a brake manufacturing companies for 13 years – from 1980 to 1993.
 While working in that company, I got an offer from the Toronto Star newspaper to become their delivery man.
 Initially, they gave me their own delivery van.
-After some time, they asked me buy a bigger van and then they asked me to buy a bigger truck to delivery more newspapers.
+After some time, they asked me to buy a van and then they asked me to buy a bigger truck to delivery more newspapers.
 When I went to buy the truck, the dealer charged $25,000.
 But the dealer had bought it for just $10,000 from a transport company.
 I happened to meet the man who had sold this truck to the dealer.
 He offered to sell second-hand trucks directly to me at a much cheaper rate.
 I said okay.
 That’s how I started in trucking.
 First, I bought four trucks from him and then kept adding.’’

 He says his reputation as a community leader started fetching him freight orders from major companies.